a-sync/ocap-odata/README.md

-# OCAP-ODATA
+# ocap-odata

 # About
- * provides ODATA v4.01 API to ocap-stats database
+ * provides OData v4.01 API to ocap-stats database
  * built on laravel 10 + loadata 2
  * only a thin layer of eloquent models and lodata traits